Government Assistance For Arizona Ranchers

 Updates

-On December 21, 2024, the U.S. Congress passed H.R.
+On December 21, 2024, the U.S. Congress passed, and Biden signed, H.R.
 10545, the American Relief Act, 2025.
 This appropriations bill included the Disaster Relief Supplemental Appropriations Act, 2025, which specified that up to $2 billion was appropriated to provide assistance to producers of livestock,” as determined by the Secretary of Agriculture, “for losses incurred during calendar years 2023 and 2024 due to drought, wildfires, or floods.”
 It also specified that this assistance may be provided “in the form of block grants to eligible States and territories.”